crewAIInc/crewAI/README.md

   verbose=True,
   allow_delegation=False,
   tools=[search_tool]
-  # You can pass an optional llm attribute specifying what mode you wanna use.
+  # You can pass an optional llm attribute specifying what model you wanna use.
   # It can be a local model through Ollama / LM Studio or a remote
   # model like OpenAI, Mistral, Antrophic or others (https://docs.crewai.com/how-to/LLM-Connections/)
   #